zapier/zapier-platform/packages/cli/README-source.md

 To ensure stability for our users, we strongly encourage you run tests on `LAMBDA_VERSION` sometime before your code reaches users.
 This can be done multiple ways.

 Firstly, by using a CI tool (like [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/), which are free for open source projects).
-We provide a sample [.travis.yml](https://github.com/zapier/zapier-platform/blob/main/example-apps/trigger/.travis.yml) file in our template apps to get you started.
+We provide a sample [.travis.yml](https://github.com/zapier/zapier-platform/blob/main/example-apps/trigger/.travis.yml) file in our template integrations to get you started.

 Alternatively, you can change your local node version with tools such as [nvm](https://github.com/nvm-sh/nvm#installation-and-update).
 Then you can either swap to that version with `nvm use LAMBDA_VERSION`, or do `nvm exec LAMBDA_VERSION zapier test` so you can run tests without having to switch versions while developing.

 ### Quick Setup Guide

-First up is installing the CLI and setting up your auth to create a working "Zapier Example" application.
+First up is installing the CLI and setting up your auth to create a working "Zapier Example" integration.
 It will be private to you and visible in your live [Zap Editor](https://zapier.com/app/editor).

 ```bash
 # install the CLI globally